1903 Florida hurricane: Meteorological history

-Based upon scientific research conducted by the National Oceanographic and Atmospheric Administration's Hurricane Research Division in 2003, the cyclone is estimated to have begun as a moderate tropical storm about 15 miles (25 km) south-southeast of West Caicos early on September 9.
-However, due to scarce observations, its genesis likely occurred earlier than this time but was undetected operationally.
-Moving slowly northwest, the cyclone quickly strengthened into a hurricane with winds of 75 mph (120 km/h), equivalent to Category 1 on the Saffir–Simpson scale, early the next day.
-By 00:00 UTC on September 11, it attained its initial peak of 85 mph (140 km/h) while about 10 miles (15 km) west-northwest of Nassau, New Providence Island.
+Based on research by the Atlantic hurricane reanalysis project in 2003, the cyclone is first noted in the Atlantic hurricane database (HURDAT) as a moderate tropical storm about 15 mi (25 km) south-southeast of West Caicos in the Turks and Caicos Islands—an island group in the southeastern Lucayan Archipelago—on September 9; however, due to sparse observations, its genesis likely occurred earlier than listed but was undetected operationally.
+Moving slowly northwest, the cyclone quickly strengthened into a hurricane with sustained winds of 75 mph (120 km/h), equivalent to Category 1 on the Saffir–Simpson scale, a day later.
+On September 11, it attained its initial peak of 85 mph (140 km/h) while about 10 mi (15 km) west-northwest of New Providence Island in the Bahamas.
 Turning to the west-northwest, the cyclone maintained its intensity while passing just north of Bimini.
 Around 23:00 UTC, the cyclone struck South Florida near Fort Lauderdale.
 Thereafter, the hurricane weakened upon crossing the Everglades, diminishing to a tropical storm early on September 12.

 Shortly afterward, the cyclone entered the Gulf of Mexico near Egmont Key, in the Tampa Bay area, with winds of 60 mph (95 km/h).
-Then it quickly began to restrengthen, regaining hurricane status the following day while centered about 100 miles (160 km) south of St. Marks, in the Big Bend of Florida.
-As it neared the Florida panhandle the storm, curving to the northwest and increasing its forward speed, acquired its secondary and strongest peak of 90 mph (150 km/h).
+Then it quickly began to restrengthen, regaining hurricane status the following day while centered about 100 mi (160 km) south of St. Marks in the Big Bend of Florida.
+As it neared the Florida panhandle the storm curved to the northwest, increased its forward speed, and acquired its secondary peak of 90 mph (150 km/h).
 The hurricane passed just west of Cape San Blas, but did not strike there.
 As its heading backed to the north-northwest, the cyclone made landfall just east of Panama City around 23:00 UTC.
 Moving inland, the cyclone decelerated dramatically and lost hurricane intensity, weakening further as it entered southern Alabama early on September 14.
-The next day, its trajectory gradually veered eastward, and by 00:00 UTC on September 16, it degenerated into a tropical depression.
+The next day, its trajectory gradually veered eastward, and on September 16, it degenerated into a tropical depression.
 Less than 24 hours later, the system dissipated just east of the Georgia-South Carolina border.